ahdinosaur/es2020/README.md

 - `short-hand properties` - `return { a, b }`
 - `computed properties` - `return { [a]: b }`

-forked from [`es2020`](https://github.com/yoshuawuyts/es2020) for those of us with slightly worse vision.

 Because, in hindsight, we can do without most of ES6.

+Forked from [`es2020`](https://github.com/yoshuawuyts/es2020) for those of us with slightly worse vision.

 ## Usage
 __Via `package.json` (recommended):__